falenmann/ForNIIAS/README.md

 ![image](https://github.com/user-attachments/assets/598b2384-9b8b-4e1d-828c-8e8736f184f3)

 Parks table
 Stores information about parks.

-Id - unique identifier of the park.
+·Id - unique park identifier.
-Name - name of the park.
+·Name - park name.
-AsuNumber - ACS (Automated Control System) number.
+·AsuNumber - ACS (Automated Control System) number.
-Type - type of park.
+·Type - park type.
-Direction - direction of travel.
+·Direction - direction of movement.

-Paths table
+IPaths table
 Stores information about paths in the park.

-Id - unique identifier of the path.
+·Id - unique path identifier.
-AsuNumber - ACS number of the path.
+·AsuNumber - ASU number of the path.
-IdPark - identifier of the park to which the path belongs.
+·IdPark - identifier of the park to which the path belongs.

-Epcs table
+Table Epcs
 Stores information about rolling stock units (cars).

-Id - unique identifier of the unit.
+·Id - unique identifier of the unit.
-Number - inventory number of the unit.
+·Number - inventory number of the unit.
-Type - type of rolling stock (for example, type of car).
+·Type - type of rolling stock (for example, type of car).

-EpcEvents table
+Table EpcEvents
-Stores events associated with rolling stock units.
+Stores events related to rolling stock units.

-Time - time of the event.
+·Time - event time.
-IdPath - identifier of the path to which the event is associated.
+·IdPath - path identifier to which the event is related.
-Type - type of event (for example, arrival, departure, etc.).
+·Type - event type (e.g. arrival, departure, etc.).
-NumberInOrder - number in the sequence of events.
+·NumberInOrder - number in the event sequence.
-IdEpc - rolling stock unit identifier.
+·IdEpc - rolling stock unit identifier.

 EventArrivals table
 Stores information about train arrival events.

-Time - arrival time.
+·Time - arrival time.
-IdPath - track identifier where the train arrived.
+·IdPath - identifier of the path where the train arrived.
-TrainNumber - train number.
+·TrainNumber - train number.
-TrainIndex - train index.
+·TrainIndex - train index.

 EventDepartures table
 Stores information about train departure events.

-Time - departure time.
+·Time - departure time.
-IdPath - track identifier where the train departed.
+·IdPath - identifier of the track from which the train departed.
-TrainNumber - train number.
+·TrainNumber - train number.
-TrainIndex - train index.
+·TrainIndex - train index.

 EventAdds table
 Stores information about adding cars to the track.

-Time - adding time.
+·Time - time of adding.
-IdPath - track identifier where the car is added.
+·IdPath - identifier of the track to which the car is added.
-Direction - direction of travel.
+·Direction - direction of movement.

 EventSubs table
-Stores information about removing cars from the track.
+Stores information about the removal of cars from the track.

-Time - removing time.
+·Time - time of removal.
-IdPath - track identifier where the car is removed.
+·IdPath - identifier of the track from which the car is removed.
-Direction - direction of travel.
+·Direction - direction of movement.